-The monument to the 46th Pennsylvania Volunteers is southeast of Gettysburg along Slocum Avenue on Culp’s Hill.
-(39.81527° N, 77.217155° W; Google map; Tour map: South Culp’s Hill) It was dedicated by the Commonwealth of Pennsylvania in 1889.
+The monument to the 46th Pennsylvania Volunteer Infantry Regiment is southeast of Gettysburg on Culp’s Hill.
+(South Culp’s Hill tour map) It was dedicated by the Commonwealth of Pennsylvania in 1889.

 The 46th Pennsylvania was commanded at the Battle of Gettysburg by Colonel James L. Selfridge.

 46th Penna.
 Infantry

 July 2.
 The Regiment constructed and held these works until evening when the Division moved to support the left of the line.
 Returning in the night the enemy was found in the works.
 And the Regiment was posted in the open field in the rear until the enemy was driven out.
 When it returned and held the works until the close of the battle.

 1st Brigade, 1st Division 12th Corps

 From the tablet on the lower front of the monument:

 July 3, 1863 p.m. ordered to support of the centre between General Meade’s headquarters and the fighting line and in reserve.
 After repulse of Longstreet’s assault returned to breastworks.
 July 4, a.m.
 Reconnoitered towards Hanover.
 Returned through Gettysburg and encamped.